kevinsullivan/cs-dm/notes/_build/html/_sources/08-relations.rst.txt

 equivalence relation.

-One can easily show that for a strict weak ordering "<", the relation a≮b is (reflexive and) transitive, so it is a pre-order,and the associated equivalence relation is the same as the one associated above to the strict weak ordering.
-In fact "a≮b" is a total pre-order which induces the same total ordering (or maybe it is better to say the opposite ordering, in view of the negation) on its equivalence classes as the strict weak ordering does.
+One can easily show that for a strict weak ordering "<", the relation a !< b (a not less than b) is (reflexive and) transitive, so it is a pre-order,and the associated equivalence relation is the same as the one associated above to the strict weak ordering.
+In fact "a !< b" is a total pre-order which induces the same total ordering (or maybe it is better to say the opposite ordering, in view of the negation) on its equivalence classes as the strict weak ordering does.
 I think I just explained that the notions of strict weak ordering and total pre-order are equivalent.
 The WP article also does a reasonable job explaining this.

 Marc van Leeuwen: If you are comparing strings, then you would often just define a total ordering (which is a special case of a strict weak